Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: The main classification result

 The primary goal of this paper is to compare the two stratifications of the moduli space $\calF'$ of non-isotrivial Jacobian fibrations on $K3$ surfaces which we have defined above, namely the monodromy stratification and the Shimada stratification.
 More precisely, we want to determine all positive dimensional monodromy and Shimada strata whose generic points coincide.
 In other words, we want to determine all pairs $\calF'_{\tilde{\Gamma,i}}$ and $\calFF'_{R,G,j}$ such there intersection is non-empty and open (and hence dense) in both $\calF'_{{\Gamma,i}}$ and $\calFF'_{R,G,j}$.
 This leads us to the definition \begin{dfn} A positive dimensional irreducible closed subset $\calA \subset \calF'$ is called an {\em ambi-typical stratum } if there is a monodromy stratum $\calF'_{\Gamma,i}$ and a Shimada stratum $\calFF'_{R,G,j}$ such that

 (The monodromy stratum and the Shimada stratum are then uniquely defined.) \end{dfn}

 Our main result is \begin{teo} There are $50$ ambi-typical strata in $\calF'$. \end{teo}

 As we have discussed, a Shimada stratum determines a pair $(R,G)$, but not necessarily the other way round.
 There are, however, cases where the root lattice defines a unique Shimada stratum.
 Indeed, this is the case for most of the ambi-typical strata.
-Before we make this more precise, we recall that $D(A_1)\cong\ZZ/2\ZZ$ and $D(A_3)\cong \ZZ/4\ZZ$ and both have a unique element of order $2$, denoted by $1$ and $2$ respectively.
+The data $(R,G)$ for the ambi-typical strata which are referred to in the following theorem are listed in Table \ref{table:list}.

 \begin{teo} In all but $3$ cases the root lattice $R$ of an ambi-typical stratum $\calA$ determines a unique Shimada stratum.
 The exceptions are: \begin{itemize} \item[{\rm{(1)}}] The root lattice $D_4 + 2A_6 + A_1$ in 38/39 determines two Shimada strata, these are conjugate complex to each other. \item[{\rm{(2)}}] The root lattice $2A_3 + 8A_1$ in 6 determines two non-conjugate Shimada strata.
 Only one of these occurs as an ambi-typical stratum.\footnote{We will say more on this in Remark \ref{rem:explanationShimadastrata}.} \end{itemize} \end{teo}